Hamidreza-Alai/Vision-Based-Vehicle-Tracking-System/README.md

 # Vision-Based-Vehicle-Tracking-System
-All projects related to the vision-based vehicle tracking system developed at the University of Minnesota.
+All projects related to the vision-based vehicle tracking system developed at the University of Minnesota are gathered here.